-Risk Management in Exercise Science (3-0) Pre- requisite: Senior standing.
-An explanation of the liability implications of teaching/coaching or administering activity based programs.
+Risk Management in Exercise Science (3-0) Prerequisite: Senior standing.
+An explanation of the liability implications of teaching/ coaching and administering activity based programs.
 The course will examine the common bases of litigation against exercise science professionals, and the risk management techniques for minimizing liability in these situations.
-(Fall even years, and every May term)
+(Fall even years)